knasim/bylaws/bylaws.md

                 necessary, the party applying the punishment should be ready to provide clarification or further evidence at the WC's request.
-Based on this discussion, the WC may, by a Â¾ vote, issue warnings and/or semi- or permanent bans from future activities sponsored and funded by BMCS.
+Based on this discussion, the WC may, by a 3/4 vote, issue warnings and/or semi- or permanent bans from future activities sponsored and funded by BMCS.
                   - 13.4.1.3.2.1 Alternative to the issuance of a semi-